petros-d/docs/cloud/environment-variables.md

 Once your environment variables are added:

-1. Run `astro dev stop` and `astro dev start` to rebuild your image and apply your changes locally OR
+1. Run `astrocloud dev stop` and `astrocloud dev start` to rebuild your image and apply your changes locally OR
-2. Run `astro deploy` to apply your changes to your running Airflow Deployment on Astronomer
+2. Run `astrocloud deploy` to apply your changes to your running Airflow Deployment on Astronomer

-> **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the Docker build process that immediately follows `astro deploy` or `astro dev start`.
+> **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the Docker build process that immediately follows `astrocloud deploy` or `astrocloud dev start`.
 >
 > Environment variables applied via the Astronomer UI only become available once the Docker build process has been completed.